AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 ## Build an AF elements transfer list

 After naming the transfer, build an AF elements transfer list by setting query criteria and then selecting AF elements.
 You can narrow your search by filtering by element name, asset group, attribute name/value, template, and category.
+A corresponding asset is created for every AF element in your transfer.
+Static AF element attributes become asset properties.

 To build an AF element